 - A. The Council will safeguard the existing Traveller site at Trewint Street to meet the identified needs over the Plan period.
 Should any additional need arise over the Plan period, the Council will identify a new site(s) for additional permanent facilities within the borough to meet the needs of Travellers. - B. Proposals for new sites should meet the following criteria: - 1.
-The site is in close proximity to a main road and which permits safe access to the site including adequate space on site to allow for the manoeuvring of vehicles, as well as public transport services and sustainable transport options. - 2.
-Appropriate landscaping and planting can be accommodated in order to enable the proper integration of the site with the surrounding environment. - 3.
-Appropriate essential services including water and waste disposal can be provided. - 4.
-The site has reasonable access to local services with capacity, including education establishments, health and welfare services, together with shops and community facilities. - 5.
-The number of pitches and design of the site is in keeping with local context and character. - 6.
-The site is not located in an area at high risk from flooding, including functional floodplains. - 7.
-The proposed use would not harm neighbours' living conditions and would be compatible with surrounding uses, including as a result of potential disturbance from vehicular movements and on-site business activities. - 17.61 The Council has a long-established Traveller site at Trewint Street which accommodates I I residential pitches, one of which is vacant.
+The site is in close proximity to a main road and which permits safe access to the site including adequate space on site to allow for the manoeuvring of vehicles, as well as public transport services and sustainable transport options; - 2.
+Appropriate landscaping and planting can be accommodated in order to enable the proper integration of the site with the surrounding environment; - 3.
+Appropriate essential services including water and waste disposal can be provided; - 4.
+The site has reasonable access to local services with capacity, including education establishments, health and welfare services, together with shops and community facilities; - 5.
+The number of pitches and design of the site is in keeping with local context and character; - 6.
+The site is not located in an area at high risk from flooding, including functional floodplains; and - 7.
+The proposed use would not harm neighbours' living conditions and would be compatible with surrounding uses, including as a result of potential disturbance from vehicular movements and on-site business activities. - 17.63 The Council has a long-established Traveller site at Trewint Street which accommodates 11 residential pitches, one of which is vacant.
 Regular visits are undertaken by Council officers to inspect the condition of the site and check on communal areas.
-Recent site works have included improvements to the local amenities, including the utility blocks, and to ensure safety on site, gas meters have been removed and new electrical meters have been installed, with regular electrical checks carried out. - 17.62 The Government's policies for meeting the housing needs of Travellers are set out in 'Planning Policy for Traveller Sites' (2015).
-Further guidance is contained in Policy H14 of the London Plan. - 17.63 The Gypsy and Traveller Accommodation Needs Assessment (2019) indicated that there is currently no evidenced requirement or need for additional pitches to be provided on the Trewint Street site or elsewhere in the borough.
+Recent site works have included improvements to the local amenities, including the utility blocks, and to ensure safety on site, gas meters have been removed and new electrical meters have been installed, with regular electrical checks carried out. - 17.64 The Government's policies for meeting the housing needs of Travellers are set out in 'Planning Policy for Traveller Sites' (2015).
+This guidance extends to those who have ceased to travel permanently through educational or health needs, or through old age.
+Further guidance is contained in Policy H14 of the London Plan. - 17.65 The Gypsy and Traveller Accommodation Needs Assessment (2019) indicated that there is currently no evidenced requirement or need for additional pitches to be provided on the Trewint Street site or elsewhere in the borough.
 Nevertheless, should demand exceed supply in the future, the Council will actively explore options to identify an additional site(s), in accordance with this policy.

-18 Building a Strong Economy
+Building a Strong Economy

-LP 33 Promoting and Protecting Offices LP 34 Managing Land for Industry and Distribution LP 35 Mixed Use Development on Economic Land LP 36 Railway Arches LP 37 Requirements for New Economic Development LP 38 Affordable, Flexible and Managed Workspace LP 39 Local Employment and Training Opportunities LP 40 Protected Wharves
+LP33 Promoting and Protecting Offices (Strategic Policy)

+- LP34 Managing Land for Industry and Distribution (Strategic Policy) - LP35 Mixed-Use Development on Economic Land - LP36 Railway Arches

+- LP37 Requirements for New Economic Development - LP38 Affordable and Open Workspace - LP39 Local Employment and Training Opportunities - LP40 Safeguarding Wharves (Strategic Policy)